 Timeline of Isambard Kingdom Brunel:

 1822: Brunel entered his father’s office.
-First independent work was on the designs for the Clifton Suspension Bridge, Bristol, though this structure was never completed in his lifetime.
+His first independent work was on the designs for the Clifton Suspension Bridge, Bristol, though this structure was never completed in his lifetime.

 1826: Isambard Kingdom Brunel became engineer in charge of the Thames Tunnel in Rotherhithe.

 1827: The river broke into the tunnel on 18th May and Brunel made descents in a diving bell to decide how to proceed.

 1828: A second flooding of the tunnel on 12th January left him injured trying to save the lives of several of the workmen.
 Further work was halted for seven years due to financial difficulties.

 1831: Construction work begins for crossing the Avon gorge at Clifton.

 1833: Brunel is appointed engineer of the Great Western Railway Company and laid out the route in the controversial 7-Foot Gauge.
 Brunel designed Paddington Station, London, and Bristol Temple Meads.
 He also engineered many tunnels including the Box Tunnel outside Bath and a series of bridges.

 1837: Launching of the SS “Great Western” steamship which was intended for the Atlantic crossing.

 1841: Isambard Kingdom Brunel’s railway line between London and Bristol was opened.

 1843: Opening of the Thames tunnel and the launching of the SS “Great Britain.”

 1844: Brunel introduced a system of pneumatic propulsion on the South Devon Railway which by his own admission was a failure.

 1845: He built the Hungerford Suspension Bridge.
 (The chain links were later used at Clifton).

 1848: Work started on the bridge at Saltash, near Plymouth.

 1852: Opening of the railway bridge at Chepstow.

 1854: He designed a large floating barge to take heavy guns needed in the Crimean War.

 1855: Brunel worked on designs to build prefabricated hospitals for the war in the Crimea.

 1858: Launching of the SS “Great Eastern” ship from its yard in Millwall.